nickrmcclorey/baby-seat-alarm/hw/Raeshawn_bart Personal Biography.md

 ###  ̊ material services/databasing inventory**
 Summer 2021
 -Skills: sql, hmtl , part lookup ,databasing
-- inputing pricing and making database for part lookups and changes
+- inputing pricing and editing database for part lookups and making changes

+## Co-op Work Experience
+###  ̊ databasing/software programming**
+spring 2020
+-Skills: sql, hmtl,java
+- inputing pricing for materials
+- updating website to fit new database update
+- coding and updating of sales and quanity programming
+- coding for router for pathway

 ## Project Sought
 looking for Project 17: Real-time 2D Differential Game Combat Simulation if not available a project related with programing curcuit boards.